canopy-js/canopy-js/README.md

 Fremont: Fremont is a county on the eastern side of Idaho.
 ```

-It will produce the following website:
+Would produce the following website:
 <br>
 ![Import references](./readme/import.gif)
 <br>